chpc-uofu/Singularity-containers-howtos/github.md

 # CHPC's Singularity files on Github and local Gitlab

 Public GitHub CHPC's organization page is named *CHPC-UofU*.
-It is owned by Martin, e-mail him to get invited to it.
 This is a primary location for CHPC public facing files, including the container definitions.
+GitHub is also needed for integration with [singularity-hub.org](Singularity Hub).
+In order for Singularity Hub to see the repos from *CHPC-UofU*, we had to allow *Third-party application access* to the organization via *CHPC-UofU*-*Settings*-*Third-party access*.

-For container definitions, we mirror the GitHub repositories to GitLab's *Singularity* group
+For container definitions, we also use the GitHub repositories to GitLab's *Singularity* group.
+The original though was for GitLab to automatically mirror the GitHub, but, this feature is only available in GitHub EE.
+Therefore, instead, we overload each local repository origin with two remotes, as described [https://steveperkins.com/migrating-projects-from-github-to-gitlab/](here).

-Each container will have its own repository on GitHub's *CHPC-UofU* organization page, and on GitLab *Singularity* group page.
+Each container will thus have its own repository on GitHub's *CHPC-UofU* organization page, and on GitLab *Singularity* group page.

+### GIT setup

+#### GitHub
+- create github.com account if you don't have one by navigating web browser to github.com
+- e-mail Martin to be added to the *CHPC-UofU* organization
+- create SSH keys for passwordless access to github.com, as described [https://help.github.com/articles/connecting-to-github-with-ssh/](here)

+#### GitLab
+- open gitlab.chpc.utah.edu in your web browser and authenticate with uNID
+- create SSH keys by going to your user settings (pulldown menu accessed via use icon in the upper right corner), then choosing *SSH k=Keys* and following the instructions.

 ### Files in container repository